 The Tower of London is one of the most famous castles in England.
 The castle has historically been related directly to reigning English monarchs and their families.
 It was seen as a sign of the Kings might.

-During Henry VIII reign, he kept Anne Boleyn in this castle during the final days of her life.
+During Henry VIII’s reign, he kept Anne Boleyn in this castle during the final days of her life.
 In the reign of Richard III, this was the castle where the princes vanished.

 The Tower of London is located on the north bank of the Thames and has a large complex of buildings within its boundaries.

-During medieval ages, the phrase ‘sent to the tower’ was often used to refer to ‘imprisonment in the castle’.
+During the medieval period, the phrase ‘sent to the tower’ was often used to refer to ‘imprisonment in the white tower of London’.

 Bodiam Castle was constructed in 1385 in East Sussex.
 It was meant to be an apt safeguard against any rebellious actions of the rural population and the threats of a French invasion.
 Bodiam Castle was built as a moated castle during the reign of Richard II.

 Although it has excellent architecture, the castle was not ideal for defensive purposes, given its walls which were not thick enough for an effective defense.
 Moreover, the castle was not large enough to house a sufficient military garrison.